 "It's not him, it's just-"

-"We're not even married.
-Isn't that what humans do?
+"We're not even married," the Doctor protested.
+"Isn't that what humans do?
 Get married first before they have and or adopt children?"

 "We travel a lot."

 "He smells like talcum powder and honey," he commented idly.
-"And he says his mummy calls him 'Jemmy'."

-"So, you really want to keep him?"
+"Are you sure you, really, really want to keep him?"